lpacher/lae/fpga/practicum/3_seven_segment_display/README.md

 <br />

-Add Verilog and XDC sources to the project and try to run the FPGA implementation flow up to bitsreeam generation.
+Add Verilog and XDC sources to the project and try to run the FPGA implementation flow up to bitstream generation.

 If you run out of time you can also run the _Project Mode_ flow using a Tcl script.
 Copy from the `.solutions/` directory the `project.tcl` script already prepared for you: